spelunky-fyi/overlunky/docs/script-api.md

 ]]
 ```
 ### `format`
 This allows you to make strings without having to do a lot of `tostring` and `..` by placing your variables directly inside of the string.
-Use `f` in front of your string and wrap variables you want to print in `{}`, for example like this:
+Use `F` in front of your string and wrap variables you want to print in `{}`, for example like this:
 ```Lua
 for _, player in players do
     local royal_title = nil